On this page

 Verification

-#This guide is based on official INZ instructions for the INZ 1113 form and is updated with any changes in form editions or filing rules.
-Always check the official INZ website for the most current requirements.
+#This guide is derived from official INZ instructions for INZ 1113 and is updated when form editions or filing rules change.
+Always verify current requirements at the official INZ website.

 FAQs